slamer9/photography_plus_sorter/README.md

-# james_cresaon_sorter
+# photography plus sorter
-A sorter to process orders for James Creasons photos
+This program moves images from a source folder to a destination folder, sorted according to an order form